Vluuks/AndroidPractice/Week2/Lab/README.md

 The point is that through this method, the handling of the `credits` property is much more foolproof.
 It is managed through its respective getter and setter methods.
 By keeping the access inside the class, you have much more control over which values should be adjustable from outside the class and which ones shouldn't.

 Of course, to be able to get and set all of the other properties of the `Student` class now that their access is also set to `private`, extra getter and setter methods would have to be added.

+➡️ **Exercise 2.1:** *Create the getters and setters for the other properties in the `Student` class.*

+➡️ **Exercise 2.2:** *You can imagine that for EC it might not be the most useful to set the value every time.
+A method that increments them makes way more sense.
+Add a method to your Student class that increments a student's current EC by a given amount.
+Does this interfere with the getters and setters, why (not)?*

 {% next "Next: Static vs. non-static" %}
 &nbsp;